One year and counting!

 1 gollup of molasses (~1/4 cup)

-"I first sear the ribs on both sides, and add a fair amount of salt and lots of crude grind pepper to each seared side (2-4 mins. per side, depending on how much heat you have--I like i t hot to start and then use the lid and venting to cool it down a bit).
+"I first sear the ribs on both sides, and add a fair amount of salt and lots of crude grind pepper to each seared side (2-4 mins. per side, depending on how much heat you have--I like it hot to start and then use the lid and venting to cool it down a bit).
 Then, I go to adding the sauce to first one side and then the other--again allowing 3-4 mins. per side.
 I do that twice per side, always closing the lid again after the slathering.
 At about 30 minutes, I cut the ribs while still on the grill to make sure they are thoroughly done; maybe add a tiny bit more sauce for a final few minutes.
 Then, "wah lah!"
 [That's an old inside joke]"